Esmeralda County Notice of Mechanics Lien Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Esmeralda County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Esmeralda County that you need to transfer you would only need to order our forms once for all of your properties in Esmeralda County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Esmeralda County you only need to order once.

 A mechanic's lien is a security interest in the title to property for the benefit of those who have supplied labor or materials that improve the property.
 In terms of real property, a mechanic's lien is also known as a construction lien.
 It is also called a materialman's lien or supplier's lien when referring to those supplying materials, a laborer's lien when referring to those supplying labor, and a design professional's lien when referring to architects or designers who contribute to a work of improvement.